Uninsured and Underinsured Motorists

 At the Law Office of Cohen & Jaffe, LLP, we address urgent issues, such as medical treatment, car repairs and dealing with insurance adjusters.
 Meanwhile, we act swiftly and diligently to ensure that you are fully compensated for your injuries and losses.

 Personal injury handled personally.
 Contact us today for a free consultation with proven injury attorneys.
-We help injured car accident victims with UM/UIM claims on Long Island and across New York City.
+We help injured car accident victims with UM/UIM claims on Long Island and nearby areas including Nassau County, Suffolk County and Queens.